Drugs and alcohol

 If you’re concerned about your own drinking or drug use, or another student’s, there’s free confidential advice and support available for you on campus.

-Forward Leeds on Campus
+Forward Leeds on campus

 Forward Leeds provides judgement-free drug and alcohol support to people in Leeds.
 You can get free, independent, specialist advice from them at their weekly substance and alcohol drop-in sessions in LUU – no appointment needed.
-Forward Leeds also offers recovery-focused events and activities on campus including weekly recovery drop-in sessions plus sober socials and recovery groups for students at Leeds.

 Student Counselling and Wellbeing